mbachansedrickkeron-cell/programing/README.md

 3. deploying
 4. maintainance.
 The traditional `hello world!` code.
-To run my project follow the following steps ```cdm git init --in the folder to choose.
+To run my project follow the following steps ```cmd
+ git init --in the folder to choose.
  To work on git clone <url> -- to clone my repo
 ```.
 This will run the code bellow